 Timezone and DST in DenmarkTimezones are always computed by their difference to UTC, the "Universal Time Coordinated".
-In Denmark exists only a single tonezone at UTC+1.
-E.g. New York is currently at UTC-4 in Eastern Time, so the time difference between NY and Denmark is 5 hours.
+In Denmark there is only a single tonezone at UTC+1.
+For example, New York is currently at UTC-5 in Eastern Time, so the time difference between New York and Denmark is 6 hours.

-They have a nationwide clock change from standard time to daylight saving time, where the clocks are switched forward by 1 hour in summer.
+They have a nationwide clock change from standard time to daylight saving time, where the clocks are switched forward by one hour in summer.

 The next clock change in Denmark will be on March 26th, 2023 at 2:00 to daylight saving time.
 The clocks are then set one hour forward.